A SHORT HISTORY OF (MY) CARS

 For my birthday, my whacky bro-in-law treated me to a Track Day at Laguna Seca Raceway, near Monterey.
 He brought his John Cooper Works edition and we spent the day on the track with a variety of other cars.
 There we were, Mini-a-Mini and having about as much fun as fun can be on a tankful of gas...

-Six months after we moved to Santa Cruz, I got a letter notification that we were being SUED for MORE THAN OUR FUCKING NET WORTH by the New Jersey lawyer buyer of our Portola Valley house. (maybe another blog).
+Six months after we moved to Santa Cruz, I got a letter notification that we were being SUED for MORE THAN OUR FUCKING NET WORTH by the New Jersey lawyer buyer of our Portola Valley house. (see My Story blog).
 I retained a Palo Alto law firm for the defense, at $530 per fucking hour, then LOST my job at Plantronics in the 2008 financial clusterfuck, then I found out that my CANCER had returned and I had to schedule six weeks of "salvage" radiation at Stanford in Palo Alto.
 So cars were not top of mind.

 I posted the Mini on Craigslist and an engineer from Silicon Valley to come look at it.
 He liked it but wanted his mechanic in Campbell to check it out first.
 So I set up a time with the mechanic and drove it...Over The Hill...and eventually found my way to the small shop down some alleyway.
 I went into the office, told them I was here and...waited.
 After a while, Tony the came out, did a perfunctory walk around, didn't say anything and walked away.
 Like WTF?
 After a while I walked back into the office and found him sitting there: "We done?"
 Yeah, we were done.